fern-pl/specification/specification/grammar.md

 Additionally, tagged may implicitly create from a type by accessing a member, like from `IpAddr.V4` in which the default value of `V4` is selected.

 If all members of a tagged are `const`, they may have a value assigned by default, `tag` is stripped away (but may still be accessed) and it acts exactly as an `enum` would in languages like D, Java, or C#.
 Otherwise default assignment is not allowed.

+If a tagged is an anonymous type it will not have a `tag`, and will act as a typical union type would.

 ```
 tagged A : ^ubyte